 By Scott Newman

-This week, we released a new application called Ambient Web for iOS to help you find and visualize nearby Physical Web places.
+This week, we released a new application called Leash for iOS to help track your stuff through the power of Bluetooth Proximity.

 We’d love to know how you are using the application or how you think it could be even better.
 Please let us know!